AndriiSolomka/SelfAssessment/Skills/Programming.md

   - Syntax: 🖐️ used
   - Semantics
   - Abstraction: 🖐️ used
-  - Paradigm: 🖐️ used
+  - Paradigm:  👂 heard
   - Programm: 🖐️ used
-  - Programming paradigm: 🖐️ used
+  - Programming paradigm: 👂 heard
   - Programming language: 🖐️ used
   - Contract
   - Module: 🖐️ used